brendanhoran/dotfiles-dotter/README.md

 ## Misc
 You can find screen shots under the `misc/` directory.
 I also save:
-* Current kernel config
+* Current kernel config -- kernel-config-x.y
-* Gentoo installed package list (world file)
+* Gentoo installed package list (world file) -- gentoo-package-set
+* Greetd xdg portal fixes -- See above section about delays in greetd
+* Screenshots of my desktop